pcordes/par2-cleanhistory/README_FIRST.txt

 Because this version depends on the Intel Thread Building Blocks 2.0 library, you will need to tell the build system where the headers and libraries are in order to compile and link the program.
+There are 2 ways to do this: use the tbbvars.sh script included in TBB to add the appropriate environment variables, or manually modify the Makefile to use the appropriate paths.
+The tbbvars.sh file is in the tbb<version>oss_src/build directory.
+To manually modify the Makefile:

  In `Makefile.in', go to line 73:

 DEFAULT_INCLUDES = -I. -I$(srcdir) -I. -l../tbb20_20070815oss_src/include